• Home

 Powdery Mildew

-You’ll notice a powdery white growth on the underneath of your Atherton raspberry leaves.
+You’ll notice a powdery white growth on the underneath of your bush raspberry leaves.
 It might also be on the fruit of the shrub.
 New plant growth might look distorted and you might see dieback happening.

 The berries don’t reach their mature size and they might wither and die.
 This disease tends to happen in dry weather and when there isn’t good air circulation.
 You can prune off the diseased parts of the native raspberry plant accordingly and ensure there is good spacing.